-- 1. Remove all power sources from the computer and reset the system by inserting a straightened paper clip into the emergency-reset hole in the bottom of the computer. - 2.
+- 1. Remove all sources of power from the computer and reset the system by inserting a straightened paper clip into the emergency-reset hole in the bottom of the computer... - 2.
 Reattach the ac power adapter and restart the computer.
-If the computer does not start up, continue with step 3. - 3.
-While the computer is turned off, remove all power sources from the computer and remove all external devices that are attached to the computer (keyboard, mouse, printer, scanner, and so on).
+If the computer does not turn back on, continue with step 3. - 3.
+While the computer is turned off, remove all sources of power from the computer and remove all external devices that are attached to the computer (keyboard, mouse, printer, scanner, and so on).
 Reattach the ac power adapter and restart the computer.
 If the computer still does not start up, call the Customer Support Center.